 Supervisors will discuss initial training requirements with their new students.
 PRS students with no prior training in Statistical Methods and/or Qualitative Methods may be required to attend relevant lectures and classes.

 Additionally, they may, depending on the general requirements for a DPhil in Sociology, or the specific character of their thesis, be required to audit and complete assignments for (but not submit for examination in) any of the core taught course papers.

-During their first term students should review their needs for additional training together with their Supervisor.
-A variety of (short) courses are offered around in Oxford and elsewhere.
-Please consult these websites for an overview of the training opportunities:.
-Students are asked to report on their training needs and plan in the Michaelmas Term Graduate Supervision Reporting (GSR) report and to review their skills training annually.
+During their first term, students should review their needs for additional training together with their supervisor.
+A variety of (short) courses are offered in Oxford and elsewhere.
+Please consult Social Sciences Division website and the National Centre for

+Research Methods website for an overview of training opportunities.
+Students are asked to report on their training needs in their Michaelmas Term Graduate Supervision Reporting (GSR) report and to review their skills training annually.